Inspirica's Agnostic Diagnostic

-- download the test PDF and bubble sheet through your Inspirica.com account, then take the test.
+- Download the test PDF and bubble sheet through your Inspirica.com account

-- submit your answers using your Inspirica.com account.
+- Submit your scanned bubble sheet using your Inspirica.com account.

-- craft a testing recommendation based on a combination of your results, the official score data, and our 40 years of experience tutoring these tests.
+- Craft a testing recommendation based on a combination of your results and our 40 years of experience tutoring these tests.

-- return to you by email a detailed analysis document that breaks down your performance in each section of the AgDi and gives an in-depth explanation of your test recommendation.
+- Email you a detailed analysis that breaks down performance in each section and provides an in-depth explanation the recommendation.